 A French press is a coffee brewing machine invented in 1929 by Attilio Calimani – a renowned Italian designer.
-While it retains the same name US, France and Canada, it goes by various names in different geographies like caffettiera in Italy, coffee plunger in South Africa and Tasman neighbors New Zealand & Australia, cafetière in UK & Holland.
+While it retains the same name in the US, France and Canada, it goes by various names in different geographies like caffettiera in Italy, coffee plunger in South Africa and Tasman neighbors New Zealand & Australia, cafetière in UK & Holland.
 Some of the prominent versions of French press are – Travel mug, hikers or backpacker mug, metal percolator, stainless steel, thermos flask and pull design.

 The French press is known for brewing a delectable handcrafted coffee which is rich in taste and cheaper to make.
 It brings the best of both the worlds as it has the flavors of espresso and can be made quickly and conveniently just like a drip coffee maker.
 Making French press coffee is an art and not a science.
 There are few standardized steps to be followed but eventually every individual will have his own taste and customization.
 Here is the step by step fundamental guide for making your favorite French Press Coffee.